Lisboa (Lisbon)

 Click on picture to view at full resolution

 Click on picture to view at full resolutionAs far as I know this Elevador is unique to Lisboa.
 This is a tower with elevators constructed in the 19th century to move pedestrians up the very steep hills of Lisboa.
 This is the Elevador de Santa Justa, not far from the Castelo.
-There is what appears to be a skyway-type ramp in the back of the Elevador going to the top of one of the buildings.
+There is a skyway-type ramp in the back of the Elevador going to the top of one of the buildings.

-Other Elevadors in Lisbon are trams, which I have not as yet encountered.
+Other Elevadors in Lisbon are trams.

 Click on picture to view at full resolutionBehind the Elevador de Santa Justa is the Convento do Carmo, which was partially destroyed by the earthquake, but never restored as a church.
 It is now an acheology museum and ruins.

 Click on picture to view at full resolutionThis is the Rua Augusta, a pedestrian only street from the Arco de Rua Augusta to the Rua da Betesga, near the Pracas Figueira and Rossio.
 That's Steve Angst standing in the center of the picture.
-The status of Dom Jose and be seen in the background under the arch.
+The statue of Dom Jose and be seen in the background under the arch.

 Parque da Nacoes

-In contrast to the old Europe look of the center city of Lisboa is the starkly modern look of the Parque da Nacoes on the far east side.
-This is the former site of Expo 98, which must have been a World's Fair type of exposition in 1998.
-The former fair grounds are now the center of a large river front suburban development, which includes several large sports and concert pavilions, gardens, shops and restaurants and the Oceanario de Lisboa.
-Click on picture to view at full resolutionThe later is one of the largest aquariums in Europe and the center of attraction in the park.
+The later is one of the largest aquariums in Europe and the center of attraction in the park.
 Steve, Mike and I toured the Oceanario (the building that projects out into the lake, just to the right of the cable cars) for several hours and found it fascinating.
 In the center of the building is the main, two-story tall tank with a large number of pelagic fish such as sharks, barracuda, rays, tuna and more.
 Around the center tank are four smaller tanks that represent the four major oceans of the word, Atlantic, Pacific, Antartic, and Indian.
 Each of these smaller tanks contain reef and near shore fish typical of those oceans.
 The top level of the smaller tanks are aviaries with birds native to the shores of those oceans.

 We visited the Oceanario on a Monday and it was not very crowded.
 Apparently the Lisboans flock to this site on weekends and the queues to get through the Oceanario can be very long on those days.